shiningsea0415/search-vehicle-vin/README.md

 and a bunch of pre-made, hand-rolled(easily replace-able) components, that you almost always end up installing/using for any non-trivial project

 ## Quick Start

-The best way to start with this template is to click "Use this template" above, create your own copy and work with it

-### Development

 To start the project locally, run:
 ```bash